raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: Events to create a clone
 ---

 Clones can be created with many different `events`{:class='block3events'}.
-The blocks below will create a clone of a sprite, everytime it is clicked upon.
+The blocks below will create a clone of a sprite everytime it is clicked upon.

 ```blocks3
 when this sprite clicked
 create clone of [myself v]
 ```

-You can create clones whenever the mouse is clicked as well, and make the clone appear at the mouse pointers location.
-Clones can appear in any location you like however, so you might like them to go to a specific sprite.
+You can create clones whenever the mouse is clicked as well, and make the clone appear at the mouse-pointer's location.
+Clones can appear in any location you like, so you might like them to go to a specific sprite.

 ```blocks3
 when flag clicked